segmentio/segment-docs/src/unified-profiles/index.md

   Click **Create Mapping**.
 On the Select mappings screen, map event fields from your data source to the pre-filled values that Segment expects to receive.
 Clicking into an event field lets you search your destination's record fields.
 When you've finished mapping all of the event fields, click **Create mapping.**
   </li>
   <li value="11" markdown=1>
-  After the Add connections tile is marked as complete, click **Add identifiers and traits** and begin [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).
+  After Segment marks the "Add connections" tile as complete, click **Add identifiers and traits** and begin [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).
   </li>
 </ol>